Badminton: History

 The sport was played under the Pune rules until 1887, when J. H. E. Hart of the Bath Badminton Club drew up revised regulations.
 In 1890, Hart and Bagnel Wild again revised the rules.
 The Badminton Association of England (BAE) published these rules in 1893 and officially launched the sport at a house called "Dunbar" (Note: 6 Waverley Grove, Portsmouth, England.) in Portsmouth on 13 September.
 The BAE started the first badminton competition, the All England Open Badminton Championships for gentlemen's doubles, ladies' doubles, and mixed doubles, in 1899.
 Singles competitions were added in 1900 and an England–Ireland championship match appeared in 1904.

 England, Scotland, Wales, Canada, Denmark, France, Ireland, the Netherlands, and New Zealand were the founding members of the International Badminton Federation in 1934, now known as the Badminton World Federation.
 India joined as an affiliate in 1936.
 The BWF now governs international badminton.
 Although initiated in England, competitive men's badminton has traditionally been dominated in Europe by Denmark.
 Worldwide, Asian nations have become dominant in international competition.
 China, Denmark, Indonesia, Malaysia, India, South Korea, Taiwan (playing as 'Chinese Taipei') and Japan are the nations which have consistently produced world-class players in the past few decades, with China being the greatest force in men's and women's competition recently.
-Great Britain, where the rules of the modern game were codified, is not among the top powers in the sport, but has had significant Olympic and World success in doubles play, especially mixed doubles.

-The game has also become a popular backyard sport in the United States.